dburgosp/BookListingApp/README.md

 5. **JSON Parsing**.
 The JSON response is parsed correctly, and relevant information is stored in the app.
 6. **ListView Population**.
 The [ListView](https://developer.android.com/reference/android/widget/ListView.html) is properly populated with the information parsed from the JSON response.
 7. **No Data Message**.
 When there is no data to display, the app shows a default [TextView](https://developer.android.com/reference/android/widget/TextView.html) that informs the user how to populate the list.
 8. **External Libraries and Packages**.
-The intent of this project is to give you practice writing raw Java code using the necessary classes provided by the Android framework; therefore, the use of external libraries for core functionality will not be permitted to complete this project.
+The intent of this project is to practice writing raw Java code using the necessary classes provided by the Android framework; therefore, the use of external libraries for core functionality is not permitted to complete this project.

 ## Code Readability